Extended Producer Responsibility

 Extended Producer Responsibility (EPR) is a mouthful.
 It’s an industry term often expressed as producers paying the full cost to collect and recycle the products they sell into the marketplace.
 The benefits of EPR are often trumpeted as reducing the burden on municipalities and, thereby their taxpayers, to collect and find markets for these products once they become waste.
 When we talk about EPR this way, we’re reducing it to a public sector or taxpayer issue.
 We’re also missing the point – at its core, EPR is simply unfinished business that, when managed by businesses, benefits all of us.
 Follow here for the full article.

-The RCA continues to be engaged and supportive of advancing EPR in the province and will share when we hear about next steps.
+The RCA continues to be engaged and supportive of advancing EPR in the province and will share news and resources when we hear about next steps.

 A number of recent reports have contributed to the advancement and awareness of EPR in Alberta.

 - The the Alberta Collaborative Extended Producer Responsibility (ACES) Group has produced an EPR backgrounder.
 Complete with an overview of: what EPR is; how it will support Alberta’s Natural Gas Vision and Strategy for a circular economy for plastics; environmental and economic outcomes for municipalities, the recycling sector, small businesses and consumers!

 - In December 2020 representatives from the ACES Group presented on EPR to the UCP Caucus.
 Their presentation on EPR and what it could mean for Alberta is available here.

 - Usman Valiante, a senior policy analyst with Cardwell Grove Inc., has provided this response letter addressing statements, comments and recommendations in a review of the Environmental Law Center (Alberta) Society’s report released earlier in 2020 titled Extended Producer Responsibility: Designing the Regulatory Framework.
 Usman also provides policy design considerations for Alberta’s advancement of EPR for PPP.